 An ancient city full of Roman ruins, Pula is still flourishing thanks to the same industries that put it on the map over 2,000 years ago: winemaking, fishing and leisure.

-The Route: Ferries to Pula are seasonal; they only run from April–June and during September and October.
-During those months, Venezia Ferries will take you across the Adriatic in just over three hours, at $120 round-trip.
+The Route: Ferries to Pula are seasonal; they only run from April to October.
+During those months, Venezia Ferries or Adriatic Lines will take you across the Adriatic in just over three hours, at $130 round-trip.

 Where to Stay: Villa Vulin, which sits on the city's southern coast, provides a touch of classic Roman opulence.